chrismcfee/ConnectFour/README.md

 $ make run

-You can also install if you want, but you have to manually add the executable to your /bin directory.
+You can also install if you want, but you may have to manually add the executable to your /bin directory.